About Respite Providers

 Respite Providers provide a short break for caregivers by spending individual time with their child.
 Respite providers are seen as positive role models, community connectors, and an important personal support.
 Respite providers often plan various interactive activities outside of the home such as going to the park, art gallery, library, or simply sharing time together.
 In this role the focus is on providing the child with an opportunity to participate in the community with social events and activities while enhancing their social skills.
 Our goal is to provide a short break (respite) for the family, while at the same time supporting the child to engage in activities that assist them to have a full life.
 Respite providers report that they find their work as caregivers to be very fullfilling.

 Direct Support/Respite providers are caring and committed individuals.
 They are often students at the University or College, but also include seniors, people who want to give back to the community and people who work in professions that allow them to have flexible time to provide this service.
-The experience that students gain as a respite provider assists them as they work towards career goals in fields such as social work, nursing, teaching child care and a variety of other practices.
+The experience that students gain as a direct support provider assists them as they work towards career goals in fields such as social work, nursing, teaching, child and youth care worker, educational assistants, and a variety of other fields.
 Sometimes direct support/respite providers are people that are already known to the child and family through the family's social network or through the child's activities or persons that the family recruits.
-Family Respite Service recruits respite providers with a wide range of qualifications, life experiences, ages and skills.
+Family Respite Service recruits respite providers with a wide range of qualifications, life experiences, ages, and skills.
 The match between direct support/respite providers and families is done through a tool that is overseen by FRS called respiteservices.com.
-All direct support/respite providers must be screened through FRS to participate and be active on rs.com .
-Those interested in providing respite care first complete an on line course about being a direct support/respite provider.
-This gives an overview of respite, outlines the typical responsibilities of a direct support/respite provider and provides some resource information about the challenges and opportunities of being a direct support/respite provider.
-A certificate is granted to those who successfully complete this course.
-This helps us at FRS know that candidates know what being a direct support/respite care provider is all about and help them to determine if this is a good fit for them.
-Once candidates complete this course, staff members from FRS will meet with the person to complete their application, discuss further their interests, qualifications and suitabililty.
+All direct support/respite providers must be screened through FRS to participate and be active on rs.com and be linked with a family.
+FRS will meet with the person to complete their application and discuss further their interests, qualifications, suitability and availability.
 References and a police clearance are necessary.
 The family makes the final choice and engages the direct support/respite provider.
 The family provides information about the care of their child.
 Direct support/Respite providers are paid by the family with approved funding through Family Respite Services.
-Direct support/Respite providers are self employed.
+Direct support/Respite providers are usually self-employed.
+FRS also supports some families where we hire part time direct support providers as we assist families to use specialized funds that they receive.

 Online Course and Information Session